Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 Paragangliomas/ Pheochromocytomas

-• Blood pressure checks at every medical examination (at least once a year) as of 6-8 years of age
+• Blood pressure checks at every medical examination (at least once a year) from the age of 6-8 years

-• Annual plasma methoxy tyramine test as of 6-8 years of age
+• Annual plasma methoxytyramin test from the age of 6-8 years

-• Annual plasma-free metanephrines (PFM) test or fractionated metanephrines 24-hour urine test as of 6-8 years of age
+• Annual plasma-free metanephrines (PFM) test or fractionated metanephrines 24-hour urine test from the age of 6-8 years

-Optional: Annual serum chromogranin A test as of 6-8 years of age
+• Optional: Annual serum chromogranin A test from the age of 6-8 years

 Gastrointestinal Stromal Tumors (GIST)

-• Annual complete blood count as of 6-8 years of age
+• Annual complete blood count from 6-8 years of age

 Unfortunately, we are as yet unaware of any existing support groups for patients with hereditary pheochromocytoma/paraganglioma syndrome.
 We will add new information as it becomes available.